 The much anticipated Provenance Magazine is available to view online.
-Full of stories of food producers all over the Mackay Whitsunday Region.
+It is full of stories about food producers from all over the Mackay Whitsunday Region.
 Limited copies of the magazine are available.
 Please email email@example.com if you would like to have one put aside to collect from Reef Catchments Mackay office.
-Stockist will be listed once the distribution […]
+Stockist will be listed […]

 Pasture management, ground cover and herd nutrition are just some of the topics updated in the 2018 Sustainable Grazing Guide.
 New and updated information on tropical coastal grazing information relevant to the Mackay Whitsunday Isaac region is now available here and in hard copy from the Reef Catchments office.
 Readers will find updated ABCD frameworks for practices […]

 More than 240 growers farming 35,587 ha of cane, have actively participated in the project and taken up the opportunity to access $838,000 worth of major grants to assist with equipment upgrades that fast-track practice change to improve nutrient and herbicide management.

 Twenty-one small steps for Mackay and the Whitsundays, one giant leap for our reef.
 Twenty-one diverse organisations in Mackay and the Whitsundays are paving the way to change for International Year of the Reef (IYOR).
 From local council, to conservation, to coal – all sectors have come together under the umbrella of the Mackay-Whitsunday Healthy […]

 Around 65 local farmers turned out to see the latest in innovative climate smart farming practices at a field day at Marian on Sunday.
 The event “Climate, Cane and Carbon” was co-hosted by Reef Catchments and Farmers for Climate Action.